 #5: Scope and Content

 While it’s important for internal and external communications to be in sync message-wise at the highest level, the exact information and level of detail conveyed by each varies.
 Imagine for a moment you’re the CEO of a pharmaceutical company.
-You may intentionally use complex medical terminology and detailed explanations when communicating internally among your own highly educated staff, but externally you may take multiple approaches.
+You may intentionally use complex medical terminology and detailed explanations when creating content and communicating internally among your own highly educated staff, but externally you may take multiple approaches.
 The medically explicit language and details can be effective in marketing to the doctors who may prescribe the drugs and to regulators who must approve it.
 But everyday conversational language emphasizing a drug’s benefits may be more suitable and effective in marketing geared toward your potential customers who will end up in those doctors’ offices, asking about those drugs.

 #6: Frequency and Timing